 He was also voted the Footballer of the Year in both 1954 and 57.

 Yet it was not statistics that made Tom Finney great.
 It was his skill and style.
 It was also the substance he brought with it.
 Finney was no show pony, there was a point to everything he did on a football field.
 Unlike others of similar ability, and many of less, Finney would never attempt to beat a man twice if once would do.
 He never kept possession if a colleague was better placed.
-Finney realised his job was to get the ball in the oppositions' goal, either by assisting a teammate or by putting it there himself.
+Finney realised his job was to get the ball into the oppositions’ goal, either by assisting a teammate or by putting it there himself.
 There have been few players more accomplished in achieving this feat.

 Hapgood himself admitted that he had been completely at a loss as how to stop the youngster with the baffling ability to dribble at full speed with the ball tied to his left boot while attacking down the right wing.

-Finney's complete mastery of footballs' arts was already apparent.
-As a youth Finney had been extremely small and had at first been rejected by Preston on the grounds of his size.
+Finney’s complete mastery of footballs’ arts was already apparent.
+As a youth Finney was extremely small and had at first been rejected by Preston on the grounds of his size.
 His response was to train exhaustively to build his physique and hone his skills.
 Naturally left footed Finney practised with his right so much that he came to trust it more completely than his left.
 Despite looking frail Finney became as strong as an ox, was good in the air and could handle himself in a tackle.
 His shooting was powerful and he also had an eye for goal.

-Above all else though Tom Finney was a consumate dribbler.
+Above all else though Tom Finney was a consummate dribbler.
 He could go past a defender simply with sheer pace, he could defeat them with a shuffle of his dancing feet or he could leave them hopelessly off balance with a drop of his shoulder.
 Whichever method he chose the defender generally struggled for an answer.

 This is what Tom Finney was bringing to the Preston North End first team when he made his league debut as a 24 year old as football resumed after the Second World War.
 He helped the club finish 7th in the first division in both 1947 and 48 as well as reaching the FA Cup quarter finals in both years.